garrardkitchen/resume/content/blog/principles.md

 ...
 ```

-The above demonstrator to approaches to defensive coding.
+The above demonstrates an example of defensive coding.
 The first is that we need to test for valid constructor parameter values when instantiating a class.

 The second, if to avoid mistakes that might not be picked up by your compiler.
 For instance, a common mistake doing this: